Overview

 Visitor Amenities

-The on‑site café, The Flying Dog, offers indoor and outdoor seating with a menu that showcases local produce.
+The on‑site café, The Flying Dog, offers indoor and outdoor seating with a menu that showcases local produce, vegetarian and vegan options, and card payment facilities.
 The Royal Kilmainham Bookshop sells exhibition catalogues, limited‑edition art books and design objects, with proceeds supporting the museum’s programmes.
-Families can enjoy dedicated activity packs and workshops, while the heritage trail invites deeper exploration of the hospital’s architectural history.
+The IMMA Shop, located near the café, offers a curated selection of art‑related gifts, postcards and limited‑edition prints.

 Practical Information